 After uninstalling Google Chrome, use our Chrome installation guide to get a clean, updated version of the browser.

 Revo UninstallerGet rid of any traces of uninstalled programs with Revo Uninstaller and make sure they will not interfere with other applications.

 3. Delete the printers you don’t use

 - Open Chrome -> click the Menu button -> select Settings.

 - Here, in the Setting section, scroll down and press Advanced.
-Next scroll down the list -> click on Google Cloud Print.
+Scroll down the list -> click on Google Cloud Print.

 - Navigate to Manage Cloud Print Devices.
 Next press the Manage button next to the other printers that you don’t currently use.
 Press Delete to delete the printer.

-- Now that you have only one printer left, restart your computer or just Google Chrome and see if the problem has been fixed.
-Hopefully, now you’ll be able to print directly using Google Chrome.
+- Restart your computer (or just Google Chrome) and see if the problem has been fixed.

-If this solution also didn’t work for you, move to the next solution.
+If this solution didn’t work for you, move to the next one.

-This combination is only a quick workaround, but if you want to solve the problem for good, you’ll have to fix the issues that caused Google Print to send errors.
+This is only a quick workaround, but if you want to solve the problem for good, you’ll have to fix the issues that caused the errors, as shown in the first solutions.